 Whether it is a dark, warm and cosy space, or a bright and colourful rainforest that helps with the transition from a dense experience to a sparse one, it doesn’t matter.
 It’s whatever takes my mind off the clock that turns into my holy saviour, my meditation.
 Being mindful is to counter my heavier thinking thru a regular program or ritual to help bring balance into my life, regardless of however temporary that change of state might be.

-- From a pushy demand to escape an undesirable situation, I head straight to the internal archives for help.
+- From a pushy demand to escape an undesirable situation, I head straight to the internal archives for help as soon as I can.

 - Finally, here comes my reward as I project a new cooler scene with an attention-grabbing taste that covers any heat.

-I can’t say that I would blow my fire out entirely, because, in reality, things inevitably came back to bite.
+I can’t say that I would blow my fire out entirely, because, in reality, things inevitably came back to bite once the rewards wore off.

 This whole time I was Mindfooling myself.
-I’d augment my psychology as a way to deal with life!
+I would augment my psychology as a way to deal with any resistance from life!

 From anxiety I would find my way to serenity, keeping my space alive for a short while.
-Or at least, until reality surfaced.
+Or at least, until reality surfaced soon after my last drop.
 Which it always did when the value from my thoughts dried up and I’d lose my trancelike state.

 So, after profoundly seeing this process, it became clear that it would now be in my very best interest to reduce or optimise this cycle.
-Thus, I deal with my fluctuations lightly between fragments or contrasting states of mind, instead of always diving head-first into Mindfulness as per usual.
+Thus, I deal with my mental fluctuations lightly and efficiently between fragments or the main contrasting states of my mind, instead of always diving head-first into Mindfulness as per usual in the old way handed down.